2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 So there are two main axes:

-• The first axis is quantitative objectives, so it's really what is linked to the performance of SPIFFs.
+- The first axis is quantitative objectives, so that's really what is linked to the performance of SPIFFs.
 This means pushing employees to reach their objectives over a given period of time through gamification or occasional SPIFFs.
 These are individual objectives, and from there, the overall performance of the company comes from them.

 When do you do SPIFFs?
 What thoughts lead to a SPIFF?